-In February 2014, our named executive officers received base salary increases of 3% of their 2013 base salaries.
+In February 2015, our named executive officers received base salary increases between 5% and 7% of their 2014 base salaries.
 The adjustments were made to transition our named executive officer's compensation to be competitive with the compensation of other similarly situated companies as reflected in the peer group.